dr-joe-wirth/phantasm/docker_build_files/README.md

     my_assembly.gbk                                                         Ruegeria_sp
     outgroup_genome_seq.gbff                                                outgroup_name

-Once this file has been created, run the following command to analyze the provided genomes:
+Once this file has been created, run one of the following command to analyze the provided genomes.
+Be sure to replace `input_genome_dir`, `human_map.txt`, and `email@address.org` with appropriate values:

-    root@fe46a3c61f0b:/mydata# phantasm analyzeGenomes <input genomes directory> <human map file> <output directory> <email address>
+    docker run -v $(pwd):/data jwirth/phantasm:latest phantasm analyzeGenomes -i input_genome_dir -m human_map.txt -e email@address.org

+    singularity exec phantasm_latest.sif phantasm analyzeGenomes -i input_genome_dir -m human_map.txt -e email@address.org

+### Optional flags that can be specified with this step

+    -O, --out <dir>            output directory                               [default: './finalAnalysis'] -N, --num_threads <int>    number of processors to use                    [default: 1] -B, --bootstrap <int>      number of bootstraps to perform                [default: no bootstrapping] -F, --fewer_coregenes      limit the core genes to those with ≤5% gaps    [default: no limiting]

 ##### Note: the specified output directory must not already exist.

 # 4. Analyzing the results
-At this point, all results should have been generated and it is safe to close and remove the docker container (named `myContainer` in this example:

-          root@fe46a3c61f0b:/# exit
-          $ docker rm myContainer

-All data can be found within the volume that you mounted into the container (`~/myworkdir` in this example).
-Unless the command `analyzeGenomes` was used, the results will be found in the folder `finalAnalysis`.
-If `analyzeGenomes` was used, then the results will be found in the specified output directory.
+All data can be found within the directory where you called `phantasm`.
+Unless the flag `-O` or `--out` was used, the results will be found in the folder `finalAnalysis`.
   * The following files are likely to be the most useful for phylogenomic and taxonomic analyses:
     * `speciesTree.nwk`: this is the species tree, it is rooted on the outgroup, and the outgroup is present in the tree
     * `speciesTree_outgroupPruned.nwk`: this is the same species tree as above, but the outgroup has been pruned to allow better resolution of the relevant phylogenomic relationships